Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 Supports Joint and Nerve Health

-Effective in managing Vata disorders, such as arthritis, sciatica, joint pain, and muscle spasms. -
+Nirgundi manages Vata disorders like arthritis, sciatica, joint pain, and painful muscle spasms. -

 Reduces Inflammation and Pain